Deputies investigate suspected gang-related shooting south of Santa Rosa

 Deputies are investigating a suspected gang-related shooting that happened just before noon Sunday south of Santa Rosa, the Sonoma County Sheriff’s Office said.

-No one was injured in the shooting, which was reported around 11:45 a.m. on Neville Way, a dead-end street off Moorland Avenue, Sonoma County Sheriff’s Lt.
+No one was injured in the shooting, which was reported at 11:45 a.m. on Neville Way, a dead-end street off Moorland Avenue, Sonoma County Sheriff’s Lt.
 Mike Raasch said.

 “The two men took off and then the car took off,” he said, adding that someone yelled a gang slogan during the shooting.
 “We don’t have any suspects identified at the moment, and we’re still trying to sort out a description of the car.”

 Deputies canvassed the neighborhood, eventually locating one of the two men shot at.